Antarctica

 Ushuaia

-Upon arrival you will have plenty of time to unwind and enjoy the beautiful Arakur Resort & Spa or you can spend time discovering the southernmost city in the world, Ushuaia.
+Upon arrival you will have plenty of time to unwind or head out and discover the southernmost city in the world, Ushuaia.

 Day 2: